lytgysrn/ADLCC-R/README.md

 * `run_example.R`:
   Example scripts demonstrating how to run A-DLCC on synthetic and real datasets.
 * `plot_func.R`:
-  Collection of functions for visualization using ggplot2 (for generating plots of clustering results and other related figures).
+  Collection of functions for visualization using ggplot2 .

 ## Datasets